-For many seniors, a lifetime of less-than-ideal eating habits can lead to the need for special diets to prevent the advancement of disease and stimulate the body’s natural defenses.
-The nutritional needs of residents are, therefore, an important consideration at any exceptional Assisted Living community.
+For many, a lifetime of less-than-ideal eating habits can lead to the need for special diets to prevent the advancement of disease and stimulate the body’s natural defenses.
+Therefore, the best nutrition for seniors is our top consideration at Regency Retirement Living community of Birmingham.

 Four chronic diseases – heart disease, cancer, stroke, and diabetes – dominate the health issues faced by Americans today.
 Millions more have pre-diabetes, which increases a person’s risk of developing type 2 diabetes, heart disease, and stroke.

 According to the National Council on Aging, 58 percent of adults 65 and older experience hypertension (high blood pressure) and 47% have high cholesterol.
 Arthritis, coronary heart disease, chronic kidney disease, heart failure, depression, Alzheimer’s Disease and Dementia, and chronic obstructive pulmonary disease are also common conditions.

 Generally, here are some food and nutrition options that help to combat these diseases and improve overall health: